marcpoppleton/AdventOfCode2020/README.md

 ### Part 2

 In part 2 we are given the same data set.
 We are given a 5 combinations of right and down values.
 We have to return the product of the number of # found in each combination.

+## Day 4

+### Part 1

+The data set contains potential passport looking data, written on one or more line per potential passport.
+We need to find the number of moreless passport looking scan results.
+A given set of required keys is provided.
+A scan is considered valid if it contains all of the required keys.
+The first step consists of collecting all data regarding one potential passport on a single line.
+I then break the string into tokens, first separating the pairs key:values, then extracting the keys and putting them in a collection.
+If the collection contains all the required keys, the dataset is considered as valid.

+### Part 2

+In part 2 we are given the same data set.
+This time not only must we check if the datasets contains all the required keys, but we must also check that the values follow a given set of rules.